-A. Experimental Setup
+6. Experimental setup

-Our experimental compute node has a dual-socket octcore AMD Opteron 6134 (Magny-Cours family) processor and two NVIDIA Tesla C2050 GPUs, thus forming three OpenCL devices (1 CPU and 2 GPU devices).
+Our experimental compute node has a dual-socket oct-core AMD Opteron 6134 (Magny-Cours family) processor and two NVIDIA Tesla C2050 GPUs, thus forming three OpenCL devices (1 CPU and 2 GPU devices).
 Each CPU node has 32 GB of main memory, and each GPU has 3 GB of device memory.
 We use the CUDA driver v313.30 to manage the NVIDIA GPUs and the AMD APP SDK v2.8 to drive the AMD CPU OpenCL device.
+For the performance comparisons with SOCL, we use StarPU v1.2 as the corresponding runtime.
 The network interface is close to CPU socket 0, and the two NVIDIA GPUs have affinity to socket 1, which creates nonuniform host-device and device-device distances (and therefore data transfer latencies) depending on the core affinity of the host thread.
 The MultiCL runtime scheduler incorporates the heterogeneity in compute capabilities as well as device distances when making device mapping decisions.